bessagroup/f3dasm/docs/source/rst_doc_files/classes/optimization/optimizers.rst

 The :class:`~f3dasm.optimization.Optimizer` class is used to find the minimum of a particular quantity of interest through an iterative fashion.

-* The :meth:`~f3dasm.optimization.Optimizer.update_step` method takes a :class:`~f3dasm.datageneration.functions.function.Function` object and outputs a tuple containing the position and evaluated value of the next iteration.
+* The :meth:`~f3dasm.optimization.Optimizer.update_step` method takes a :class:`~f3dasm.datageneration.DataGenerator` object and outputs an :class:`~f3dasm.design.ExperimentData` object containing the position and evaluated values of the next iteration.
-* The :meth:`~f3dasm.optimization.Optimizer.iterate` method is used to start the optimization process.
-It takes the number of iterations and a :class:`~f3dasm.base.function.Function` object as arguments.
-For every iteration, the :meth:`~f3dasm.optimization.Optimizer.update_step` method is called and the results are stored as new :class:`~f3dasm.design.experimentsample.ExperimentSample` in the :class:`~f3dasm.design.ExperimentData` object.
+* The :meth:`~f3dasm.design.ExperimentData.optimize` method from the :class:`~f3dasm.design.ExperimentData` class is used to start the optimization process.
+It takes the number of iterations, an :class:`~f3dasm.optimization.Optimizer` object and a :class:`~f3dasm.datageneration.DataGenerator` object.
+For every iteration, the :meth:`~f3dasm.optimization.Optimizer.update_step` method is called and the results are appended to the :class:`~f3dasm.design.experimentdata.ExperimentData` object.

 .. image:: ../../../img/f3dasm-optimizer.png